DCCXXV/two-players.org/README.md

 - **SvelteKit**: Framework for building the user interface.
 - **TypeScript**: For more robust and statically typed frontend development.
 - **Tailwind CSS**: For fast and responsive design.
-- **Socket.IO Client**: For managing WebSocket connections on the client side.
+- **WebSockets**: For real-time communication between the server and clients.

 ### Local Setup and Execution